Position-dependent mass in strong quantum gravitational background fields: Introduction

-One of the biggest properties of gravity in General Relativity (GR) is that, the gravitational field becomes stronger for heavy systems that curve the space, allowing light systems to fall down with low energies.
-The resulting time inside of this space runs out more slowly as the gravitational effects increase.
-Such properties of gravity can also be manifested in quantum mechanics.
+One of the biggest properties of gravity in general relativity (GR) is that, the gravitational field becomes stronger for heavy systems that curve the space, allowing the surronding light systems to fall down with low energies.
+As space-time is distorted in a gravitational field, Einstein has shown that relativistic effects such as time dilation and length contraction take effect.
+Such properties of gravity can also be manifested in quantum mechanics (QM).
 Thus, based on the latter properties, one can postulate that, strong quantum gravitational fields can increase the mass of particles in a certain volume in such a way that, the variation of their masses can be measured.
-To theoretically realize this process, we consider a quantum system for which, its mass changes with the position.
-Such a system is well known in the literature \cite{13,14,15,16,17,19,20} and is used to describe the dynamics of particles in semiconductor heterostructures materials \cite{22,23,24,25}.
+To theoretically realize this process, we consider a quantum system whose mass changes with the position.
+Such a system is well known in the literature \cite{23,24,25,26,27,28,29} and is used to describe the dynamics of particles in semiconductor heterostructures materials \cite{30,31,32,33}.
 In the present situation, we trap this system in an infinite square well potential in which the quantum gravitational background fields are strong.
 Then, we study the spectrum of this system by solving analytically the Schrödinger equation.
-We observe that, the energy spectrum is weakly proportional to the ordinary one of quantum mechanics free of the gravitational theory.
-This indicates that, the effects of quantum gravity in this well increase the PDM which consequently induces contractions of energy levels, allowing the particle to move from one state into another with low energies and with high probability densities.
+Firstly, we observe that the states of the system exhibit properties similar to Gaussian states of the standard QM which are consequences of quantum fluctuations at this scale.
+Secondly, we remark that, the energy spectrum of this system is weakly proportional to the ordinary one of quantum mechanics free of the gravitational theory.
+This indicates that the effects of quantum gravity in this well increase the PDM which consequently induces deformations of energy levels so as to enable the particle to jump from one state into another with low energies and with high probability densities.